Every product on this page was carefully chosen. I may earn a commission if you make a purchase through a link. See my full disclosure.

 Why Read This?

-If you need to smile like a goof, then this is the book for you because there’s plenty of moments when that’ll happen.
+So if you need to smile like a goof, then this is the book for you.

 Reed: he’s pretty great when he’s not being a thick-headed numbskull.